 In the circuit semantics for Esterel, a nonconstructive programs is one that, when compiled to a circuit, will cause the circuit to misbehave, never settling because of instantaneous cyclic dependencies between inputs and outputs of some of the gates.
-That is, a program is constructive if and only if its circuit atabilized within some fixed dolar (Romy 2002 stabilizes within some fixed delay (Berry 2002; Mendler et al. 2012).
+That is, a program is constructive if and only if its circuit stabilizes within some fixed delay (Berry 2002; Mendler et al. 2012).